BarryCarlyon/twitch_misc/extensions/test_stream/README.md

 - [API to get Ingest URLS](https://dev.twitch.tv/docs/video-broadcast)

+## Gotcha

+Twitch has a maximum stream length of 48 hours.

+So make sure you are able to restart the stream automatically if needed if FFMPEG stops sending, and you didn't get review yet...

 ## Running the examples

 First install ffmpeg, how to do this varies by platform.